Where did the Cloud model go wrong?

 In our last post, we talked about the emergence of the Cloud and we feel this is where the Cloud model went wrong.

-As the Cloud grew, Cloud providers took the open-source technologies off the shelf and started hosting them in the cloud without collaborating with the open-source innovators for the most part.
-The challenge with this model is that open-source technology providers are left with all the hard work to build and maintain their projects while cloud providers completely monetized it for their own profits.
+As the Cloud grew, Cloud providers figured out a way to monetize open-source technologies by starting hosting them in the cloud.
+The challenge with this model is that open-source technology providers are left with all the hard work to build and maintain their projects but not with much benefits.

 As a result, we are seeing another paradigm shift where open source innovators are taking their offering to the cloud and offering it directly to customers as a managed offering.
-This shift not only balances the equation for open-source technology providers but also benefits the end-customers as they no longer have to make a tradeoff between cloud-native solutions vs. proprietary lock-ins.
+This shift not only balances the equation for open-source technology providers but also benefits the end-customers.

 Do you folks agree?
 Do you think this trend is short-lived or here to stay in the longer term?